rhagarty/techxchange-shared-cache-lab/README.md

 	As you can see, IBM Semeru Runtimes runs in even less memory than earlier (39MB versus the 42MB we saw earlier in <b>Section_4</b>).
 That's not as dramatic an improvement as we saw with the Liberty server, but let's ignore that fact for now.
 With this new memory footprint baseline, the Temurin JDK with the HotSpot JVM consumes 75% more memory to start the server.

-5. Press `control-c` to stop the server that you started in Step 2.
+5. Hit `control-c` to stop the server that you started in Step 2.
 Once you stop the server, we can check the start time using the `startTime.awk` script:
 	```bash
 	./startTime.awk log.cpu1
 	```